c4arl0s/5BranchesII/README.md

 Note that the news article is nowhere to be found, as should be expected (this branch is completely isolated development environment).

-We will finish up our crazy experiment by adding a news item for it on the home page.
-Change the news list in index.html to the following:
+We will finish up our crazy experiment by adding a news item for it on the home page. **Change the news list in index.html to the following**:

 ```html
 <h2 style="color: #C00">News</h2>